Water Bottle Fittings

 To attempt a repair, you will need a front skewer and front axle with locknut or cone.
 Spacers may be needed in some cases.
 Almost all skewers use the common 5 x 0.8mm threading of the water bottle fittings.

 The cam must be able to press against something in order to pull on the skewer.
 In Figure 5, the axle is protruding past the cone, and the cam housing will be unable to press against it.
-Spacer may be added, or the may cone threaded
+Spacers may be added, or the may cone threaded.

 With the skewer installed in the axle or hub, thread skewer end into fitting.
 Leave the skewer in the open position (Figure 6).